Just-in-Time NCVPS Matrix

 -

-See our textbook and materials list at this link.
+See our textbook and materials list in our course catalog.
+Click on the course title to view.
 Generally, only AP courses require textbooks.
 A few science courses require “kitchen cabinet” supplies.

 -

-You will need to take the enrollments from our registration system and enter them into PowerSchool.
+You will need to take the enrollments from our registration system and enter them into InfiniteCampus.

 -

-You will need to retrieve grades from our registration system and enter them into PowerSchool.
+You will need to retrieve grades from our registration system and enter them into InfiniteCampus.

 -